zlZayn/mine/README.md

 # My personal repository

-> I build a cozy little nook for my content and knowledge.
+> I'm building a cozy little nook for my content and knowledge.
 > May they always stay here where I can see them, and never get lost.

 ### I use it to store the articles I've written.